seonman/HarmanDeveloperDocs/docs/programming-guide.rst

 	-(void)hkwDeviceVolumeChanged:(long long)deviceId deviceVolume:(NSInteger)deviceVolume withAverageVolume:(NSInteger)avgVolume;

 .. note::
-	When speaker volume is changed by a call to ``setVolumeAll()``, then all the speakers are set to a new volume level, and this function can be used to get the new volume level value.
+	When speaker volume is changed by a call to ``setVolume()``, then all the speakers are set to a new volume level, and this function can be used to get the new volume level value.

 **hkwPlaybackStateChanged (optional)**
 This function is invoked when playback state is changed during the playback.
 The callback delivers the playState value as parameter.